• Home

 lady laying on the ground

 Today I received a letter from my ex-husband.
 It came as quite a surprise.
-It’s been over five years since I last heard from him, and he was the last person I ever expected to hear from again.
+It’s been years since I last heard from him, and he was the last person I ever expected to hear from again.

 Yet, there he was, baring all.